thomasgodfrey48/destinationunknown/pages/about.md

 description: null
 show: false
 ---
-Currently a first-year media, journalism and publishing student at Oxford Brookes University, Thomas E. Godfrey is originally from Bournemouth.
+Currently a first-year media, journalism and publishing student at Oxford Brookes University, Thomas E Godfrey is originally from Bournemouth.
 His first taste of journalism was in Year 9, covering his school’s football and rugby teams and writing website blog posts.

 Prior to university, Thomas spent time as an intern at Yahoo News and HuffPost UK, as well as learning key marketing and branding skills at The Goat Agency.
 Thomas is currently an ambassador and writer for the political and media literacy network ShoutOut UK.
 For more, go to www.thomasgodfrey.co.uk